 The singing competition that doesn’t take superficial appearances into account - The Voice - is currently underway with its ninth season.
-The Blind Auditions are nearly over at this point, but we’ve rounded up everything else we know on the show so far.
+We're now into the next stage of the competition, and we’ve rounded up everything else we know on the show so far.

-When do the Battle Rounds, Knockouts and Live Shows start?
+When do the Knockouts and Live Shows start?

-The latter two dates are based on knowledge of previous years - once we have confirmation, we’ll update this article.
+The latter date is based on knowledge of previous years - once we have confirmation, we’ll update this article.

 Who are the presenters and coaches?